 - Cross-platform (Windows, Linux, and macOS)

-Skrooge is one of the most useful personal finances manager by KDE.
-It is originally tailored for the Plasma Desktop but other desktop environments are compatible.
+Skrooge is one of the most useful personal finances managers by KDE.
+It is originally tailored for the Plasma Desktop, but other desktop environments are compatible.

-Supports most of the basic features (reporting, budgeting, etc.) and allows you to work on some pretty big data sets.
+It supports most basic features (reporting, budgeting, etc.) and allows you to work on pretty big data sets.